Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Introduction

 Self-scattering interactions with a cross section as small as $3~\text{cm}^2/$g have been shown to increase the diversity of rotation curves in the inner parts and bring them closer in agreement with observations~\citep{Ren:2018jpt,Zentner:2022xux}.
-However, recent studies show that an interaction cross section larger than $10~\text{cm}^2/$g~ \citep{Kaplinghat2019,Zavala:2019sjk,Kahlhoefer2019,Nishikawa2020} and as high as $100~\text{cm}^2/$g~\citep{Correa2021,Turner2021,Yang2022} at the dwarf spheroidal galaxy velocity scales of 10--30~km/s could reproduce the diversity of central densities measured in the satellite galaxies of the Milky Way.
-SIDM models that do not allow for core collapse are disfavored by the Milky Way satellite data~\cite{Slone:2021nqd,Silverman2022}.
+However, recent studies show that an interaction cross section larger than $10~\text{cm}^2/$g~\citep{Kaplinghat2019,Zavala:2019sjk,Kahlhoefer2019,Nishikawa2020} and as high as $100~\text{cm}^2/$g~\citep{Correa2021,Turner2021,Yang2022} at the dwarf spheroidal galaxy velocity scales of 10--30~km/s could reproduce the diversity of central densities measured in the satellite galaxies of the Milky Way.
+SIDM models that do not allow for core collapse are disfavored by the Milky Way satellite kinematic data~\cite{Slone:2021nqd,Silverman2022}.
+Core collapse in satellites could contribute to the large galaxy-galaxy strong lensing excess observed in several galaxy clusters~\citep{Meneghetti2022,Yang2021} and the anomalous densities of subhalos detected in galaxy-galaxy lensing~\citep{Minor2021,Sengul:2022edu,Zhang:2023wda}.
+Core collapse could additionally provide the seeds for Super Massive Black Holes~(SMBH) observed at high redshift $(z \geq 7)$~\citep{Pollack2015,Damico2018,Latif2019,Choquette2019,Feng2021}.
+Such early core collapse would require a large interaction cross section, or dissipative scattering, or a more complex dark sector, e.g mirror DM~\citep{Blinnikov1983,Klhopov1991,Foot2004,Berezhiani2005,Pollack2015,Choquette2019}.